-- 1. Enter for free by completing a 5-10 minute entrant survey (one survey per team member) at the point of entry.
-We will use the information collated from this survey to develop an Insights Report to help make the creative industries a better place for emerging creatives. - 2.
-If you would prefer not to complete the survey, you can pay £15 to enter.
+1. By Voucher.
+Completing a 5-10 minute entrant survey (one survey per team member) at the point of entry will generate a unique voucher entry code.
+This voucher covers 100% of the entry fee.
+We will use the information collated from this survey to develop an Insights Report to help make the creative industries a better place for emerging creatives.
+Enter your voucher code at the checkout.

+2. By debit/credit card.
+You can pay a £15 entry fee at the checkout when you submit your entry.
 The price is per entry, not per person.